 There are 4 basic features of the game: battles with guns and objects, chases on foot and in cars, plus the hacks – and everything can be combined (relatively) seamlessly.
 A function called focus turns the game in slow motion.
 Three types of projectiles are used to handle the heavy traffic you can get it and out with ease.
 To utilize the skills of the character “Focus” is designed.

 Reputation is the main element of the game.
-At the starting of demo, Assault is interrupted by Aiden; we see a report which is labeled as main suspect is Pearce, when the perpetrator gets away.
+At the start of the demo, an assault is interrupted by Aiden; we see a report which is labeled as the main suspect is Pearc when the perpetrator gets away.

 The game has been built using a new engine, codenamed Disrupt, which is fine-tuned to handle complex physics and emergent systems.
 The water and fire move like nothing you have seen before, and the personal movements are flawless.